Vyral/dani-antelo/_posts/2020-09-28-q-should-you-contact-a-realtor-or-lender-first.md

 ---
 layout: post
-title: 'Q: Should you Contact a Realtor or Lender First?'
+title: 'Q: Should You Contact a Realtor or Lender First?'
 date: 2020-09-28 09:23:00
 tags:
   - Real Estate